Savage Mode II: Commercial performance

 Savage Mode II debuted at number one on the US Billboard 200 with 171,000 album-equivalent units (including 22,000 pure album sales).
 This became 21 Savage and Metro Boomin's second US number-one debut.
 The album also accumulated a total of 200.1 million on-demand streams of the album's songs during that week.
+In its second week, the album remained in the top ten and fell to number two.
+On October 27, 2025, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.